EUROPE MARKETS: European Stocks Hold Steady, With U.S. Jobs Update In Focus

 Stock movers: Royal Bank of Scotland Group PLC (RBS.LN) (RBS.LN) climbed 3.3% after the lender posted its first half-year profit in three years (http://www.marketwatch.com/story/rbs-swings-to-profit-as-one-off-effect-fades-2017-08-04), despite a $5.5 billion U.S. settlement.

-British home builder Persimmon PLC (PSN.LN) dropped 6%, while peers Barratt Developments PLC (BDEV.LN) and Taylor Wimpey PLC (TW.LN) slumped 5%, respectively.
+British home builder Persimmon PLC (PSN.LN) dropped 6%, while peers Barratt Developments PLC (BDEV.LN) and Taylor Wimpey PLC (TW.LN) each slumped 5%.

 The moves came after a Property Week report said the U.K. government has initiated a review of the Help to Buy housing scheme (http://www.propertyweek.com/news/help-to-buy-could-end-early-under-government-review/5090767.article).
 The real-estate publication said the program, which provides financial aid to first-time home buyers, could be wound down or replaced before its planned end in April 2021.